marinofelipe/indexList-tableView/README.md

 - Ordered by sections and with a index list to easily access each section

 ### *Features*
-Shows how to handle tables with many sections and data adding indexes
+- Shows how to handle tables with many sections and data adding indexes
+- Updated to swift 4 and Xcode 9

 ### *Important*
-This is a sample of adaptive UI layout based on the *Intermediate iOS 10 Programming with Swift* from *AppCoda*.
+Content based on *Intermediate iOS 10 Programming with Swift* from *AppCoda*.